department-of-veterans-affairs/va.gov-team/products/caregivers/Primary vs Secondary Clarification/Discovery_Research/Primary/primary-secondary-caregiver-clarification-opporunities.md

 ### What other opportunities and solutions might exist beyond the previous work done?

+## Primary and Secondary caregiver roles, responsibilities and benefits

-This is for the Primary and Secondary caregiver roles, responsibilities and benefits problem :
+This is for the Primary and Secondary caregiver roles, responsibilities and benefits problem:

-#### Idea one: Expanded additional info content
+### Idea: Expanded additional info content

 Add new/updated content in the existing additional info components in the form.
 The content should address not just who can be a caregiver, but what the differences are between a primary and secondary caregiver and what the benefits are for each of them.